 The Importance of Good Posture

-- Having a good posture makes it easier for the air to flow through your body when you are singing.
+Having a good posture makes it easier for the air to flow through your body when you are singing.
 Standing (or sitting) up straight allows your diaphragm to fully expand, so that it can take in as much air as possible and then release it to vibrate your vocal cords.

-- Bad posture causes your body to tense up.
+Bad posture causes your body to tense up.
 When this happens, your throat actually closes up a bit, which can keep you from correctly hitting all your notes.
 Good posture makes it easier to keep your throat open and your tongue in the correct position.
 This also makes it much easier to correctly enunciate all your words.

 When you sing, your head needs to be level.
 If it is tilted, you will not be able to open your throat as well, making it harder to sing the correct notes and to go up and down in your register.
 Bad posture makes it difficult to keep your head level.

-- Having good posture allows you to project your voice further
+Having good posture allows you to project your voice further.

 Correct posture makes it easier to hold your notes longer.
 With good posture you are better able to control your breathing, which is vital when you need to hold a note for several beats.

-- During long performances, bad posture will put more strain on your body, leading to a sore back and/or legs.
+During long performances, bad posture will put more strain on your body, leading to a sore back and/or legs.
 This makes it difficult to focus entirely on your singing.

-- You use less energy when your posture is good.
+You use less energy when your posture is good.
 Try singing while bent over—do you see how much more effort is required?

 While you can have good posture while sitting down, it is much easier while standing.
 For that reason, I recommend standing up, if you want to learn how to sing better, at least in the beginning.

 Correcting Your Posture